 (1) Develop an individualized service plan identifying the types of services required for the adult, the goals for the services, and the persons or agencies that will provide them;

-(E) On completion of a review, the board shall submit a written report to the registry office established under section 5123.61 of the Revised Code.
-If the report includes a finding that a person with mental retardation or a developmental disability is a victim of action or inaction that may constitute a crime under federal law or the law of this state, the board shall submit the report to the law enforcement agency responsible for investigating the report.
+(E) On completion of a review, the county board shall submit a written report to the registry office established under section 5123.61 of the Revised Code.
+If the report includes a finding that a an individual with a developmental disability is a victim of action or inaction that may constitute a crime under federal law or the law of this state, the board shall submit the report to the law enforcement agency responsible for investigating the report.
 Reports prepared under this section are not public records as defined in section 149.43 of the Revised Code.

 Amended by 131st General Assembly File No. TBD, HB 158, §1, eff.
 10/12/2016.

 Amended by 128th General Assemblych.127, SB 79, §1, eff.
 10/6/2009.

 Effective Date: 03-31-2003 .